Sharp Brains: Brain Fitness and Cognitive Health News

 4) May: Humana unveils Games for Health initiatives, not renewing its agreement with Posit Science.

-5) June: The US Army launches a new policy requiring cognitive screenings of all soldiers before deployment (in order to Read the rest of this entry »
+5) June: The US Army launches a new policy requiring cognitive screenings of all soldiers before deployment (in order to [Read more…] about Top 10 Cognitive Fitness Events of 2008 (Webinar)

 Brain Fitness Newsletter: Premium Research Sponsors